neudabei/jelp/README.md

 6. User can review a business (add a new review)
 7. User can see another user's profile page
   - also shows this user's past reviews

+  Additional features:

+- user can see a list of categories
+- user can see a list of businesses in a category
+- user can search for a business